openworm/open-worm-analysis-toolbox/documentation/Yemini Supplemental Data/Worm Segmentation.rst

 skeleton has been shown to effectively measure worm bending in previous trackers and likely reflects constraints of the bodywall muscles, their innervation, and cuticular rigidity (Cronin et al. 2005).

+[Freeman 1961] Herbert Freeman.
+1961.
+On the encoding of arbitrary geometric configurations.  *IRE Transactions on Electronic Computers*, 10:260-268.